 There are now a wide range of charge point types ranging from domestic 3 kW wall boxes to 300kW public chargers.
 With most electric cars being charged either overnight at home or at work, a standard 7 kWh home charger will fully charge a car like the 100% electric MG ZS EV in approximately 6 to 7 hours.
 A 50kW public rapid charger will charge an MG ZS EV from 0% to 80%, giving 100 miles of range, in approximately 35 to 40 minutes.

 Most electric car drivers will charge their cars at home or at work, so public charging will be infrequent for the typical user.
 There is a growing network of public chargers, including rapid chargers at all major motorway service stations.
 These can be accessed either through a contactless payment card or a mobile phone app.
 Even longer cross country journeys away from motorways are now feasible.
-For example, the 4:15hr and 180 mile trip from South to North Wales is easily possible with a short comfort break at an on route rapid charger.
+For example, the 180-mile trip from South to North Wales, which takes 4 hours 15 minutes, is easily possible with a short comfort break at an en-route rapid charger.
 With the significant planned public and private investments, the public charging network is set for a massive growth over the next few years.
 There is a range of EV charge point locator phone apps, such as Zap Map and WattsUp that incorporate a number of the major provider networks.

 Our 100% electric cars have ranges of between 112 and 214 miles (WLTP* combined).
 The average petrol car in 2019 covered 7,800 miles a year or just 21.4 miles a day, meaning that a typical electric car driver would only need to charge their car once every six or seven days.
 Just like a conventionally fuelled vehicle, there are a wide variety of factors that can affect the range, but for 90% of motorists, their usage pattern and the expanding public charging network means that an electric vehicle will be suitable for their needs.
 For those exceptional longer journeys, MG and Nathaniel Cars now offer 14 days of petrol car usage free of charge in any 12 month period.
 This exceptional benefit is designed to provide reassurance and peace of mind, and is a U.K. first. *WLTP stands for Worldwide Harmonised Light Vehicle Test Procedure.
 It is an industry standard test for comparing fuel efficiency.
 Actual efficiency figures may vary due a wide range of factors including driving style, ambient temperature and terrain.

-Electric cars are no better for the environment that a petrol & diesel.
+Electric cars are no better for the environment than a petrol & diesel

-EVs produce zero tailpipe emissions while in use, however to get a complete picture of an electric vs a conventionally fueled car requires a ‘lifecycle analysis’.
+EVs produce zero tailpipe emissions while in use.
+However, to get a complete picture of an electric car vs a conventionally fueled car requires a “lifecycle analysis”.
 This includes asessing things like embodied energy use during manufacturing, end of life recyclability, as well as the CO2 in the energy creation.
 There is now a choice of competitive 100% renewable energy suppliers in the U.K., and recent studies conclude that an electric car powered by renewable energy will produce 70% less CO2 over the lifecycle of the vehicle compared with a petrol or diesel.
 This drops to a less impressive but still significant 30% if using electricity created from non-renewable energy source.

 There is no evidence to support the claim that electric cars are more dangerous than a traditionally fuelled vehicle in the event of an accident.
 Electric cars are subject to the same safety testing procedures as any other vehicle.
 While there are specific procedures when dealing with an electric vehicle in the event of a road traffic accident, these are now well understood and standard practice for the emergency services.